-Everyone in North Oxfordshire Academy must be allowed to learn and move about in a happy and caring atmosphere that is free from bullying.
-Confidence must be encouraged and care and consideration for each other are our watchwords.
+Everyone in North Oxfordshire Academy must be allowed to learn and move around in a happy and caring atmosphere that is free from bullying.
+Confidence must be encouraged and respect, kindness and consideration for each other is our anti bullying mantra.
 Bullying of any form is not tolerated and will be challenged.
 The Principal has 3 lines in the sand which pupils cannot cross, persistent bullying is one of these lines.
 Any cases of bullying are dealt with very seriously, we have a zero-tolerance approach to bullying.
 We are a speak up school.
-This means that anyone who knows or suspects that bullying is happening will be encouraged to speak up to staff.
+This means that anyone who knows or suspects that bullying is happening will be encouraged to speak up and report.